Rainbeaux Smith: Career

 Smith's first film appearance was in avant-garde filmmaker Leland Auslander's short The Birth of Aphrodite (1971), after a friend of her mother suggested her for the role.
 The Birth of Aphrodite won the Silver Phoenix for Best Experimental Film award at the 1971 Atlanta International Film Festival, the CINE Golden Eagle, and was screened in competition for the Short Film Palme d'Or award at the 1972 Cannes Film Festival.
 Jay Lovins later included The Birth of Aphrodite in an anthology of noteworthy short films that were screened at various film festivals titled Threshold 9 Illusions (1972).
-In 1973, Smith made her starring debut as the lead in Richard Blackburn (director)'s cult-horror film Lemora.
+In 1973, Smith made her starring debut as the lead in Richard Blackburn's cult-horror film Lemora.

 In 1974, four films were released featuring Smith, three of which are now considered cult classics: Caged Heat (featuring the directorial debut of Jonathan Demme); Video Vixens; Brian DePalma's Phantom of the Paradise; and The Swinging Cheerleaders (directed by exploitation filmmaker Jack Hill).
 Smith was in the early stages of pregnancy while shooting The Swinging Cheerleaders, and in September 1974, she gave birth to her son Justin Sterling (fashion model, musician, and DJ), whose father is rock and jazz guitarist John Sterling.

 Smith returned to the screen in 1975 with a supporting role in the film adaptation of Raymond Chandler's novel Farewell, My Lovely, starring Robert Mitchum as Phillip Marlowe, in which Smith was shown in a violent bedroom scene opposite a then near-unknown Sylvester Stallone.
 The year of 1976 saw the release of six films where she had minor or supporting roles.
 One of those films, Richard Lerner's Revenge of the Cheerleaders had been shot in 1974 when Smith was eight months pregnant.
 Also included in her 1976 releases are the blaxpoitation classic Drum, Rene Daalder's cult classic Massacre at Central High, and Slumber Party '57.

 In 1977, Smith was featured in a mixture of low budget B movies such as The Incredible Melting Man (which also featured director Jonathan Demme in a rare acting role) and Robert Aldrich's adaptation of The Choirboys.
 She also played the titular character in Michael Pataki's Cinderella (1977), with co-star and childhood friend Brett Smiley.
 Cinderella was produced by Charles Band (founder of Full Moon Features), and this film marked the first of three collaborations between Smith and Band.
 Also in 1977, Australian exploitation filmmakers Anthony Ginnane and Ross Dimsey (who had worked with Smith on the Ozploitation movie Fantasm Comes Again) announced that she would star in their upcoming film Body Count, an adaptation of the novel Reservation Cowboys, but the film never was made.